 Back in the 70’s, Mad Magazine ran a satirical article proposing crazy new methods of dealing with garbage.
 One of them involved taking the trash, compressing it into cubes, then building things out of those.
 Flash forward to 2010, and a Houston company is doing almost that very thing, and with medical waste, no less.
 Sharps Compliance takes items like needles, syringes and lancets, and presses them into a pelletized building material called PELLA-DRX.

-« Back to Medical waste no longer being wasted
+Read the full article: Medical waste no longer being wasted